Specialism

 Through the 2000s, there was a drive to further streamline the planning process and reduce delays.
 The Planning and Compulsory Purchase Act 2004 introduced a "fast track" process known as the Major Infrastructure Planning (MIP) regime for nationally significant infrastructure projects.
 These projects, such as large-scale energy developments or transport infrastructure, were subject to accelerated decision-making and stricter timeframes.

 In recent years, the focus has been on digitising and modernising the planning system.
-While there are strides being made to expedite the planning decision-making process, the effects of Covid-19 are still felt across most local planning authorities as they are still trying to catch up from the delays caused during lockdowns.
+While there are strides being made to expedite the planning decision-making process - particularly with the spate of planning system changes announced by the new Labour government in 2024 including an updated NPPF - the effects of Covid-19 continue to be felt across most local planning authorities as they catch up from the delays caused during lockdowns.

 The impact of COVID-19 on planning application timeframes